 Kneading the Dough

-Transfer the dough to a lightly floured surface and knead for about 10 minutes until smooth and elastic.
-Once kneaded, place it in a greased bowl, cover with a clean kitchen towel, and let it rise in a warm area until it doubles in size, which may take about 1 to 2 hours.
+Put the dough on a floured surface and knead for about 10 minutes, until it feels smooth and stretchy.
+Place it in a greased bowl, cover with a towel, and let it rise in a warm spot for 1–2 hours or until it doubles in size.

 Shaping the Bread

-After the dough has risen, gently punch it down to remove air.
-Divide it into three equal sections and roll each section into long ropes, about 12 inches in length.
-Braid the three ropes together, forming a beautiful braid.
-Shape the braided dough into a circle and place it on a parchment-lined baking sheet.
+Punch the dough down, divide it into three equal pieces, and roll them into ropes about 12 inches long.
+Braid the ropes, then form a circle and set it on a parchment-lined baking sheet.

 Adding Decoration